Cyber-Chic/nasa/README.md

 **SUBMISSION GUIDELINES:**

-*   **01 // PROPRIETARY DATASETS (MANBA)**
+*   **01 // CURATED DATASETS (MANBA)**
     The MANBA Archival Sets represent a closed-loop research pipeline curated by The Moore Signal Archive LLC.
-Requests for the utilization or publication of these specific transit reports require a formal Institutional Request.
+Requests for the utilization or publication of these specific transit reports require a formal Portfolio Request.
 Please include project scope and professional affiliation.

 *   **02 // OPEN-SCIENCE CONTRIBUTIONS (ZOONIVERSE)**
     Historical contributions (archived under observer handle: The Moore Signal Archive) have been transitioned into The Moore Signal Archive LLC stewardship framework for long-term signal persistence.
 While raw classifications contribute to the public record, the analytical synthesis and archival documentation remain the proprietary work of the Archive.